extremepayne/extreme-waiting/README.md

 This program takes a percentage and converts it to a date.
 As the percentage increases, the date goes back in time exponentially.
 This helps alleviate boredom caused by waiting.

 ## How
-Run the appropriate version of main.py. (main_with_curses if your system supports curses package, main otherwise.)
+Try running `main_with_curses.py`.
+If it dosen't work, you can troubleshoot with the [curses](#curses) section below.
+If it still dosen't work, run `main.py`.

 Enter the amount of time you have to wait for.
-It will display a percent (and a progress bar, for main_with_curses) and a date and/or significant events on or near that date.
+It will display a percent (and a progress bar, for `main_with_curses`) and a date and/or significant events on or near that date.

 ### Curses
 Curses is used to interact better with the terminal and allows this project to be better about printing things out.
-If `main.py` says it's not supported, here are some things you can try:
+If `main_with_curses.py` says it's not supported, here are some things you can try:

 #### Unix
 It should always work.
 File an issue.